Blog/Willow Reviews 2026: Pricing & Verdict

 Telehealth GLP-1 platform trust comparison scores

-• Want both compounded and brand-name GLP-1 options on one platform
+• Want both injectable and oral semaglutide options

-• Are comfortable with the current trust profile and willing to accept delivery variability
+• Are comfortable with the NAD referral and Trustpilot profile

 Willow is not recommended if you:

-• Need reliable, on-time medication delivery (medication delays are the top complaint)
+• Need reliable, same-week medication delivery (delays are the top complaint)

 Frequently Asked Questions